mwiens91/sm64-route-optimizer/README.md

 Removing this limitation shouldn't be too difficult.
 You'd need to record times separately for getting a cap with and without the cap stage star.
-Then, you'd handle the mutually exclusive times similarly to how regular course stars and their 100 coin combined star alternatives are handled, which are also mutally exclusive.
+Then, you'd handle the mutually exclusivity similarly to how regular course stars and their 100 coin combined star alternatives are handled.

 My personal opinion is that this limitation is a non-issue.